 The new cultural venues that will get Brussels moving in 2021

 Temporary exhibitions punctuate the seasons and give us a desire for change and variety.
-But this year, more than ever, as the pandemic disrupts the calendar, the large permanent collections of our capital's museums are safe and bursting with secrets, surprising objects and masterpieces to be rediscovered.
+But the large permanent collections of our capital's museums are bursting with secrets, surprising objects and masterpieces to be rediscovered.
 We think we know them like the back of our hand, but in addition to the many surprises they have in store for us, they tell us a lot about the cultural history of Brussels.
 Here's an overview of some of the capital's most beautiful permanent collections.